pma/amqp/README.md

 iex> :ok = AMQP.Basic.publish(chan, "", "", "Hello")
 ```

-When a channel is down and reconnected, you have to make sure your consumer
+When a channel is down and reconnected, you have to ensure your consumer
-subscribes to a channel again.
+subscribes to the channel again.

 See the documentation for `AMQP.Application.get_connection/1` and
 `AMQP.Application.get_channel/1` for more details.